 Limit how much you drink before bed to prevent troublesome midnight trips to the toilet.

 Be careful with nicotine, caffeine and alcohol.
 The stimulating effects of nicotine and caffeine take hours to wear off and can wreak havoc on quality sleep.
 And even though alcohol might make you feel sleepy at first, it can disrupt sleep later in the night.

 Drink a glass of water for each alcoholic drink you consume.

-If you begin to notice that you might have a drinking or drug problem that affects your sleep, join a Connect counselling for the support you need to make a much-needed change.
+If you begin to notice that you might have a drinking or drug problem that affects your sleep, consider our online counselling for the support you need to make a much-needed change.